-Have your heart set on a colorful nursery, but don’t want to overwhelm your space?
-Skip the floor to ceiling paint job, and go for light and breezy polka dots!
+Do you have your heart set on a colorful nursery, but don’t want to overwhelm your space?
+Skip the floor-to-ceiling paint job, and go for light and breezy polka dots.

 Un Suite Petite

-Closets don’t come with good lighting.
-Nothing could feel more sterile than those erratic, florescent tubes.
-And let’s face it; if you’re going to get through all those late-night diaper changes, you’re going to need more than just a light bulb on a string.
+Closets don’t come with good lighting, and if you’re going to get through all those late-night diaper changes, you’re going to need more than just a light bulb on a string.

 Bold Accent Wall

 It may be small, but this toddler’s territory is well marked with a bold, animal-print accent wall and a bright and sunny mobile.
 There are many options for animal-themed rugs, wallpapers, prints, mobiles, and even lamps to theme your baby's space.

 Curtained Nursery Nook

-Working with a particularly small closet?
-Pop off those doors!
+If you're working with a particularly small closet consider popping off the doors.
 By removing the doors, you’ll gain a few more precious inches of space and a lot more room to breath.